mmycin/commander/README.md

 2. **Select Model**
    AI Commander picks your configured Ollama model (e.g., `deepseek-r1:1.5b`).
 3. **Parse & Compose**
-   The prompt is sanitized and combined with a system message that enforces “strict Nushell command only” rules.
+   The prompt is sanitized and combined with a system message that enforces “strict Terminal command only” rules.
 4. **Generate**
-   Ollama’s LLM spins out a precise Nushell pipeline:
+   Ollama’s LLM spins out a precise Terminal pipeline:

    ```
    ls *.log | where type == "file" | each { rm $it.name }